Joel-Team/Joel/README.md

 You can view Joel online on his [Website](https://joel-online.web.app).
 You can also [download the android app](https://joel-online.web.app/apk/latest) or see him on Newgrounds.

 ## Art
-You can find Joel's full assets over at the `art` branch.
+You can find all of Josie's art in `assets/Josie's Art Files`, including marketing resources.
+All organized art and sounds used in the program can be found in `assets`.

 # Birb
 ![alt](https://media.discordapp.net/attachments/827393319021707294/827761278792892446/ezgif.com-gif-maker_4.gif)